albertlauncher/documentation/src/_docs/faq.md

 Unfortunately Qt does not support [HiDPI scaling](http://doc.qt.io/qt-5/highdpi.html) until 5.6.
 From there on you can use the environment variable `QT_SCALE_FACTOR=2` to run albert scaled.
 Further you can use `QT_AUTO_SCREEN_SCALE_FACTOR=1` to enable automatic scaling, based on the pixel density of the monitor.

 Note that v0.14.9 introduces automated scaling based on the dpi the screen reports.
 The scale factors are multiplicative.
-Setting QT_SCALE_FACTOR=2 on a 2x device gives an effective devicePixelRatio of 4. v0.14.13 changes this behavior when env vars related to scaling are set, no automatic scaling is applied.
+Setting QT_SCALE_FACTOR=2 on a 2x device gives an effective devicePixelRatio of 4. v0.14.13 changes this behavior when environment variables related to scaling are set, no automatic scaling is applied.

+The automatic scaling may not fit your needs, especially on small HiDPI screens people tend to rather want small scaling.
+If you are not satisfied with the automatic scaling Qt applies, just set one of the environment variables, e.g. `QT_SCALE_FACTOR=1`.

 ##### fatal error: \*.h: No such file or directory.